hypi-universe/docs/content/userdefinedfunctions.md

 </TabItem>
 </Tabs>

-### groovyCreateAccount
+### createAccount

-You may create a new user account using `groovyCreateAccount`.
-The function works similar to the [createAccount](authentication.md#createaccount) function.
+You may create a new user account using createAccount.
+The `groovyCreateAccount` user defined function works similar to the [createAccount](authentication.md#createaccount) function.
 Here is the schema.

 ```
 type Mutation {
 groovyCreateAccount( value: AccountInput! ): Hypi